Northman, son of Leofwine

-Northman (died 1017) was a Mercian chieftain of the early 11th century.
+Northman (died 1017) was a Mercian noble of the early 11th century.
 A member of a powerful Mercian kinship (clan), he is known primarily for receiving the village of Twywell in Northamptonshire from King Æthelred II in 1013, and for his death by order of King Cnut the Great (Canute) in 1017.
 His violent end by Cnut contrasts with the successful career enjoyed by his brother Leofric, as Earl of Mercia during Cnut's reign.
 Northman is believed to have been an associate of the troublesome ealdorman Eadric Streona, who was killed with him.